KPXJ: Early history; as a Pax TV owned-and-operated station

 The UHF channel 21 allocation was contested between multiple groups that competed for approval by the Federal Communications Commission (FCC) to be the holder of the construction permit to build and license to operate a new television station on the third commercial UHF allocation to be assigned to the Shreveport–Texarkana market (assigned to the Shreveport suburb of Minden, Louisiana).
 Among the prospective applicants were John E. Powley (who applied for the license on January 16, 1996), Tucson, Arizona–based Northwest Television Inc. (owned by company president William L. Yde III, president, who applied for the license on January 18, 1996) and five parties who each applied for individual applications on April 4 and 5, 1996: Los Angeles–based Venture Technologies Group LLC (majority owned by Lawrence Rogow, who also served as the group's president), Little Rock–based Kaleidoscope Partners (forerunner company to Equity Broadcasting), Washington, D.C.–based WinStar Broadcasting Corp. (owned by Stuart B. Rekant), Wichita, Kansas–based entrepreneur Marcia T. Turner, Columbia, South Carolina–based Universal Media (majority owned by company president Murray Michaels) and Shreveport-based Word of Life Ministries Inc.

-On December 19, 1997, West Palm Beach, Florida–based Paxson Communications (now Ion Media Networks) – which was preparing to launch Pax TV, a family-oriented broadcast television network, that tapped Paxson Communications-owned affiliate stations of the Infomall TV Network (inTV), and newly launched and purchased stations to serve as the network's initial affiliates – reached a settlement with the other applicants to acquire the construction permit to operate UHF channel 21, among seven it settled to acquire for an average cost of $4.95 million.
+On December 19, 1997, West Palm Beach, Florida–based Paxson Communications (now Ion Media Networks)—which was preparing to launch Pax TV, a family-oriented broadcast television network, that tapped Paxson Communications-owned affiliate stations of the Infomall TV Network (inTV), and newly launched and purchased stations to serve as the network's initial affiliates—reached a settlement with the other applicants to acquire the construction permit to operate UHF channel 21, among seven it settled to acquire for an average cost of $4.95 million.
 On April 14, 1998, The FCC approved the purchase of the channel 21 permit to Paxson and dismissed the applications of the seven competing applicants.

 The station first signed on the air on August 31, 1998, as WPXO (in reference to its network affiliation and original corporate parent).
 Channel 21 originally operated as a charter owned-and-operated station of Pax TV (now general entertainment network Ion Television), which launched on the date of the station's launch.
 On January 8, 1999, the station changed its call letters to KPXJ; at that time, KTBS, LLC, the Shreveport-based owner of local ABC affiliate KTBS-TV (channel 3), began to operate the station under a joint sales agreement (JSA) with Paxson.
-(The WPXO-TV call letters were subsequently transferred to a sister station in St. Croix, U.S. Virgin Islands [now WVIF and owned by Corporate Media Consultants Group], which used them from 2000 to 2003; the WPXO calls are currently used by a low-powered, América Tevé-affiliated television station in East Orange, New Jersey.)
+(Note: The WPXO-TV call letters were subsequently transferred to a sister station in St. Croix, U.S. Virgin Islands [later WVIF and owned by Corporate Media Consultants Group], which used them from 2000 to 2003; the WPXO calls are currently used by a low-power television station in East Orange, New Jersey.)